9ntonio/OmneSoft/README.md

 Versatile button with variants (Primary, Secondary, Success, Danger), sizes, loading states, and accessibility support.

+### StatusFilter Component

+A reusable status filter dropdown component with checkbox selection and status counts.
+While not currently used by the UsersGrid (which leverages AG Grid's native filtering), this component remains available for custom filtering implementations in other parts of the application.

 ### UsersGrid Component

-Advanced data grid with AG Grid v33.3.2 integration featuring comprehensive data management capabilities:
+Advanced data grid with AG Grid v33.3.2 integration featuring comprehensive data management capabilities and simplified architecture:

 **Parameters:**